Alappuzha district: Water

-The presence of a lot of backwaters and canals makes water transport a common means of transport.
-National Waterway 3 passes through Alappuzha.
+Because of the abundance of waterways, boats and ferries are integral to the transportation system in Alappuzha.
+National Waterway 3 also passes through the area.
 There is an SWTD boat jetty in the city that lies opposite to the KSRTC bus stand.
 It is served by boat services to towns like Kottayam, Kollam and Changanassery besides to other small towns and jetties.

 Rail

 Alappuzha district has two railway lines.
-Ernakulam–Kayamkulam coastal railway line primarily links with Haripad railway station, Alappuzha railway station, Cherthala railway station and Kayamkulam Junction railway station, Whereas Ernakulam-Kottayam-Kayamkulam line connects the eastern region of district and that is Chengannur railway station and Mavelikara railway station.
+Ernakulam–Kayamkulam coastal railway line primarily links with Haripad railway station, Alappuzha railway station, Cherthala railway station and Kayamkulam Junction railway station, Whereas Ernakulam-Kottayam-Kollam line connects the eastern region of district and that is Chengannur railway station and Mavelikara railway station.

 Air

 The city is accessible by air, rail, road and water.
 Cochin International Airport, which is 78 km to the North, is the closest airport.
 Thiruvananthapuram International Airport, 159 km to the South, is the other airport that links the district with other countries.
 International tourists use this facility to reach Alappuzha.
 The other nearest airports are at Kozhikode (236 km) and Coimbatore (254 km).
 A helipad in the city is reserved for government uses.